Neutrino Non-Standard Interactions via Light Scalars in the Earth, Sun, Supernovae and the Early Universe: Numerical results

+We have discussed the calculation for scalar NSI and the experimental constraints on them in previous sections.
+Here we put these constraints together and explore possible tests of this scenario in future neutrino experiments.
+We also provide the numerical models for the density profiles of the earth and supernovae that we adopt to constrain the model parameters.

-We have discussed the calculation for scalar NSI and experimental constraints in previous sections.
-The results for different cases with scalar coupling to electron/nucleon and in case of either Dirac or Majorana neutrinos have been presented in Figs. \ref{fig:YeD}, \ref{fig:YnD}, \ref{fig:YeM}, \ref{fig:YnM}.
+The results for different cases with scalar coupling to electron/nucleon and in case of either Dirac or Majorana neutrinos have been presented in Figs.~\ref{fig:YeD}, \ref{fig:YnD}, \ref{fig:YeM}, \ref{fig:YnM}.
 Here we have fixed the value of $y_\nu$ at its maximum allowed value in each case, as discussed in Sec.~\ref{sec:4.2}, whereas the other Yukawa coupling (either $y_e$ or $y_N$) is varied, along with the scalar mass $m_\phi$.
+These results are also summarized in Table \ref{table:NSIValues}.